ankaAR/bestiario5e/_creatures/rakshasa.md

 1/day each: dominate person, fly, plane shift, true seeing

-### Actions
+### Acciones

-***Multiattack.*** The rakshasa makes two claw attacks
+***Multiataque.*** The rakshasa makes two claw attacks

-***Claw.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
-Hit: 9 (2d6 + 2) slashing damage, and the target is cursed if it is a creature.
+***Claw.*** Melee Weapon Attack: +7 al ataque, alcance 5 pies, un objetivo.
+Impacto: 9 (2d6 + 2) slashing damage, and the target is cursed if it is a creature.
 The magical curse takes effect whenever the target takes a short or long rest, filling the target's thoughts with horrible images and dreams.
 The cursed target gains no benefit from finishing a short or long rest.
 The curse lasts until it is lifted by a remove curse spell or similar magic.